-§ 109.706 System [distribution] map.
+§ 109.706.
+System [distribution] map.

-(a) [The community] A public water supplier shall prepare and maintain on file a detailed map of the water [system's transmission and distribution facilities] system.
+(a) [The community] A public water SYSTEM THAT IS NOT A BOTTLED OR VENDED WATER SYSTEM OR A RETAIL WATER FACILITY OR A BULK WATER HAULING SYSTEM shall prepare and maintain on file a detailed map of the water [system's transmission and distribution facilities] system.
 A copy of the map shall be submitted to the Department upon request.

 (b) [A noncommunity water supplier shall submit a detailed map of the water system's transmission and distribution facilities at the request of the Department.]
-At a minimum the map must include:
+At a minimum the map must include all of the following: